 B. Consider the following when considering a rotation time block:

 b.
-To guarantee your rotation will be included in your MSTP/Dean’s letter you will need to rotate in either July or August.
-It is possible that September Sub I’s can also be included in your MSTP/Dean’s letter.
+To guarantee your rotation will be included in your MSTP/Dean’s letter you will need to complete your rotation by late August.
+It is possible that September sub I’s can also be included in your MSTP/Dean’s letter.
 This will be determined primarily upon the timeliness of which we receive your evaluation from the site.

 c.
-If your priority is doing a Sub I rotation at a particular site before a potential residency interview, we suggest requesting the rotation in the October, November and December time blocks.
+If your priority is doing a sub-I rotation at a particular site before a potential residency interview, we suggest requesting the rotation in the October, November and December time blocks.
 These time blocks tend to be less competitive.

 C. Shortly after the registration period closes, you will be contacted by the sub-I manager from the Department of Family Medicine to offer you a sub-I rotation slot.
 Unlike other fourth year courses, you will need to quickly commit to the rotation that is offered to you.

 - IF, after the schedules are released, you decide that you would like to a sub-I experience: